chaos-mesh/chaos-mesh/README.md

 #### Deploy with `minikube`

-1. Start a `minikube` kubernetes cluster
+1. Start a `minikube` kubernetes cluster.
+Make sure you have installed [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), and run the script below to start a local `minikube` cluster

    ```bash
    minikube start --kubernetes-version v1.15.0 --cpus 4 --memory "8192mb" # we recommend that you allocate enough RAM(better more than 8192 MiB) to VM